-III.
-The Implementation of Regulation (EU) No 1210/2010 concerning authentication of euro coins and handling of euro coins unfit for circulation
+II.
+Euro coins: The Implementation of Regulation (EU) No 1210/2010 concerning authentication of euro coins and handling of euro coins unfit for circulation and security features of euro coins

 As a result of the continuous technical developments within the coin processing machine (CPM) industry, the diversification in the use of coin processing machines by financial intermediaries is increasing.
 This recent development imposes a need for enhanced and more transparent implementation of Regulation (EU) No 1210/2010 concerning authentication of euro coins and handling of euro coins unfit for circulation.
+Furthermore, more high quality euro coin counterfeits have entered into circulation over the past years.
+Enhanced security features for euro coins are therefore needed to better protect coins against high quality counterfeits.
+Studies of new security features which may be used to counter the technological advances of counterfeiters are a prudent measure against future threats.